FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Creating Private Image Registry Secrets.md

 >[!example]+ Azure Private Registry Options
 >>[!warning] Important
->>If you are deploying to AKS authentication for pulling images from Azure's private registry is handled for you already.
+>>If you are deploying to AKS authentication for pulling images from Azure's private registry it is handled for you already.
 No need to perform any manual authentication.
 >>
 >
 >>[!abstract]+ Option 1: Admin User